St. Louis Fed Financial Stress Index: Interpretation and uses

 The average value of the index is designed to be zero to represent normal financial market conditions.
 A value below zero indicates below-average financial market stress; a value above zero suggests above-average financial market stress.
 Movements in the index are measured in basis points.

 The high and low of this index has varied widely.
 During times of financial stress, such as the Lehman Brothers or Fannie Mae and Freddie Mac bankruptcies of 2008, the Greek credit crisis of 2010, or the U.S. credit rating downgrade of 2011, the value on the index spiked.
 It would then subsequently fall as concerns eased.

-The all-time high of 5.257 basis points on October 17, 2008, during the height of the financial crisis.
+The all-time high of 5.257 basis points on October 17, 2008, during the height of the 2008 financial crisis.
 It reached an all-time low of -1.602 basis points on February 14, 2020, before rising as fears for the coronavirus became more widely held.

 The index also provides a way to analyze global liquidity.
 Research has determined the index is relevant to cross-border bank flows in 149 countries.
 Specifically, a 10% increase in the index means the countries receive on average 0.420% less cross-border bank loans.

+The St. Louis Federal Reserve provides updates to movement in the index via Twitter.